cerico/glt/README.md

 [ ] No work done on small screen view

-[ ] Refresh only works if extension is .xml

 [ ] No error handling yet

 [ ] Normally would use https in production but feeds are http only